szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 This component contains the same fixes as Tresset's Deathbringer Assault component.
 No need to use both.

-### Make Shar-Teel especially effective when fighting male-gendered opponents (1647) (BG2EE EET)
+### Make Shar-Teel especially effective when fighting men and equivalent (1647) (BG2EE EET)

-This component makes Shar-Teel's effectiveness against males fit her hatred and boasting.
+This component makes Shar-Teel's effectiveness against men fit her hatred and boasting.
 A bit gimmicky, but very amusing to me:

-- +1 THAC0 and damage against males of any race
+- +1 THAC0 and damage against "men" of any race
 - +2 Armor Class and Saving Throws vs. men (essentially as if she had a Protection from Men spell on her)

 It's compatible with the BG1-NPCs-for-SoA-ToB mod.